astoycos/API_Practice/README.md

 This project was used as a way of gaining experience with both APIs(twitter and google vision) and relational(MySQL) and nonrelational(MongoDB) databases.
 It downloads pictures from a specified twitter handle and then labels them using the google Vision API.
 Then it saves the pictutes and accompying data in local intances of both Mysql and Mongo databases.
 Finally the provided API creates some basic functions to query these databases.

-This program was created using Python2.7, MySQL 8.0.13, and Mongo_DB 4.04

 ## Module Descriptions

 ### Prerequsites

+This program was created using Python2.7, MySQL 8.0.13, and Mongo_DB 4.04

+MySQL community server must be installed via the following [instructions](https://dev.mysql.com/doc/mysql-getting-started/en/)

+MongoDB must be installed and connected following these [instructions](https://docs.mongodb.com/manual/installation/#tutorial-installation)

 All credentials must be your own i.e twitter and google vision keys.
 For tweepy they can be manually entered at the heady of twitter_module.py, for google vision the user must run the following command line